 Joe Biden placed fourth in the Iowa caucuses and fifth in the New Hampshire primary.
 Nobody has ever recovered from such a dismal showing to win a party’s nomination.
 Until now.
 While Bernie Sanders is still in the race, Biden is extremely likely to be the Democratic nominee.

 The most common explanation from pundits for Biden’s rapid change of fortune paid tribute to the health of the Democratic Party.
 The Republican establishment, the story went, had been unable to beat back Donald Trump’s insurgency in 2016.
 While only a minority of Republican voters wanted him, several candidates stayed in the race …

 Something to Consider

 If you enjoyed this article, we have a proposition for you: Join NRPLUS.
-Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (conference calls, social-media groups, etc.).
+Members get all of our content (including the magazine), no paywalls or content meters, an advertising-minimal experience, and unique access to our writers and editors (through conference calls, social media groups, and more).
 And importantly, NRPLUS members help keep NR going.
-Consider it?